MartinFortuna/portfolio-2-project/README.md

 # Sheldon's game

 Sheldon's game is a website aimed at anyone who wants to play a fun variation of rock, paper, and scissors.
-The game is based on the Big Bang theory show where this variation was first mentioned.
+The game is inspired on the Big Bang theory show where this variation was first mentioned.
 The website's name was taken from one of the show's characters, Sheldon.
-The first to win 10 rounds, wins the game, and a Leaderboard shows the top 10 winners around the globe.
+The first to win 10 rounds, wins the game, and a live Leaderboard shows the top 10 winners around the globe.
 The opponent is Sheldon(computer) and the computer's choices are completely random which makes the game quite hard!

 Developed by Martin Fortuna.